harshedabdulla/metasave_/README.md

     cap = cv2.VideoCapture(0)
     ```

-O is default for the system's native camera.
-You can set the value inside the VideoCapture function to other numbers.
-Other numbers represent peripherically connected cameras.
+0 is default for the system's native camera.
+You can set the value inside the VideoCapture function to other numbers, which represent additional peripherically connected cameras.

 ### Setting Up Wearable Device (optional)